Show simple item record

 dc.contributor.authorAuthorChacón, Francisco

-dc.contributor.authorAuthorMuñoz-San Martín, Catalina
+dc.contributor.authorAuthorMuñoz-San Martín, Catalina.

 dc.contributor.authorAuthorBacigalupo, Antonella

-dc.contributor.authorAuthorÁlvarez-Duhart, Bárbara
+dc.contributor.authorAuthorÁlvarez-Duhart, Bárbara.

 dc.contributor.authorAuthorSolís, Rigoberto